-Grinding shall produce a smooth contour in the pipe wall.
-The remaining wall thickness shall be verified using ultrasonic testing.
-After grinding, the surface shall be inspected for cracks using a nondestructive surface examination method capable of detecting cracks and the surface shall be inspected with a suitable etchant per para.
+- (-b) For pipelines operating below 30% SMYS, grinding is permitted to lengths and depths meeting the acceptance criteria of ASME B31G. - (4) Dents containing stress corrosion cracking may be repaired by grinding out the cracks to a length and depth permitted in para.
+860.2(a) for corrosion in plain pipe.
+The wall thickness shall be checked using ultrasonic examination.
+After grinding, the surface shall be examined for cracks using a nondestructive surface examination method capable of detecting cracks and the surface shall be examined with a suitable etchant as per para.
 841.2.4(e).
-If grinding within the depth and length limitations fails to completely remove the damage, the damage shall be removed or repaired in accordance with (c)(2).
+If grinding within the depth and length limitations fails to completely remove the damage, the damage shall be removed or repaired in accordance with (1).